dvln/out/README.md

 5. Clean alignment and handling for multi-line strings or strings w/no newlines
 6. Avoids insertion of newlines into the screen or log file io.Writers
 7. Ability to easily add stack traces on Fatal class errors
+8. Attempts to be "safe" for concurrent use (this may need refining)

 # Usage